felixsuwarno/nyc_retail_sql_tableau_analytics/README.md

 Fall and Winter consistently produce the highest revenue each year.
 Spring and Summer lag behind, with Spring typically the weakest season.

-**Recommendation:**
-- NorthStar must plan for strong seasonality and focus on stabilizing demand in the first half of the year.
-- Tighten Q2–Q3 demand forecasting.
-- Add mid-season forecast checkpoints.
-- Classify high-risk SKUs and markdown earlier instead of waiting for Q4.

 <br><br>
 ---